School of Civil and Environmental Engineering, and Construction Management

 The School of Civil and Environmental Engineering, and Construction Management (CEE) offers the opportunity for advanced study and research leading to the Doctor of Philosophy degree in Civil Engineering.
 The educational objective of this program is to produce graduates who are capable of conducting original research in industry or academia, as well as assuming a leadership role in their chosen employment field.
 The program has six separate tracks: (1) Geotechnical Engineering, (2) Structural Engineering, (3) Transportation Engineering, (4) Water Resources, (5) Building Performance, and (6) Construction Science and Management.
 The Ph.D. degree in Civil Engineering is awarded to candidates who display an in-depth understanding of the subject matter and demonstrate the ability to make an original contribution to knowledge in their field of specialty.

-The regulations for this degree comply with the general University regulations (refer to Chapter 2, General Academic Regulations, and Chapter 5, Doctoral Degree Regulations).
+The regulations for this degree comply with the general University regulations (refer to General Academic Regulations in Student Policies, and Doctoral Degree Regulations in the Graduate Catalog).

 Admission Requirements

-Applicants must satisfy the following requirements, in addition to satisfying the University-wide graduate admission requirements (refer to Chapter 1, Admission):
+Applicants must satisfy the following requirements, in addition to satisfying the University-wide graduate admission requirements (refer to Admission Policies in Student Policies):

 Degree Requirements

-The Doctoral program in Civil Engineering requires that students complete a minimum of 50 semester credit hours beyond the Master’s degree.
+The Doctoral program in Civil Engineering requires that students complete a minimum of 50 semester credit hours beyond the master’s degree.
 This coursework includes courses that have been designed to provide advanced instruction in areas considered to form the foundation for the disciplines of Civil Engineering, Architecture, and Construction Science.
 Enrollment in the Graduate Seminar is required for a minimum of 2 semester credit hours.
 A minimum of 15 semester credit hours of Doctoral Research and 15 semester credit hours of Doctoral Dissertation must be completed prior to graduation.
-Any grade lower than “B” in graduate or remedial coursework at the undergraduate level does not count toward the 50 semester credit hours.
-With the approval from the chair of their Dissertation Committee, students can apply up to 12 semester credit hours of graduate coursework to elective courses (see below), if not applied toward their Master’s degree.
+With the approval from the chair of their Dissertation Committee, students can apply up to 12 semester credit hours of graduate coursework to elective courses (see below), if not applied toward their master’s degree.
 Students with only a baccalaureate degree are required to have a minimum of 74 semester credit hours to graduate.
-Additional degree requirements include both passing a written and/or oral qualifying examination, writing a doctoral dissertation, and passing a final examination/dissertation defense.
+Additional degree requirements include passing a written and/or oral qualifying examination, writing a doctoral dissertation, and passing a final examination/dissertation defense.

 Geotechnical Engineering, Structural Engineering, Transportation Engineering, and Water Resources Track Degree Requirements